 Florent Gros is a Managing Director in Basel, Switzerland.
 Prior to joining Novartis Venture Fund, he worked in various global leadership positions in intellectual property and transaction matters at Nestlé, Pasteur Merieux Connaught (Sanofi Pasteur) and Novartis, in Europe and North America.
 Florent is a Kaufmann Fellow (class 12) and holds a Biotechnology Engineering Master Degree from France, and did his diploma thesis on vaccines at GSK in Belgium.
 He also holds European and French patent lawyer degrees and a Master in Private Law.
-Florent serves on the boards of AIT, Atlas Genetics, Gensight Biologics, Immune Targeting Systems, Merus, MyoPowers and Opsona.
+Florent serves on the boards of AIT, Atlas Genetics, Gensight Biologics, Immune Targeting Systems, Inflazome, Kanyos, Merus, MyoPowers, Opsona, and Anokion SA.

-Applied Immune Technologies, Ltd. (Board Seat) Atlas Genetics, Ltd (Board Seat) Gensight Biologics (Board Seat) Immune Targeting Systems, Ltd. (Board Seat) Merus Biopharmaceuticals BV (Board Seat) MyoPowers Medical Technologies SA (Board Seat) Opsona, Ltd (Board Seat)
+Anokion SA (Board Seat) Applied Immune Technologies, Ltd. (Board Seat) Atlas Genetics, Ltd (Board Seat) Gensight Biologics (Board Seat) Inflazome (Board Seat) Kanyos Bio, Inc. (Board Seat) Merus Biopharmaceuticals BV (Board Seat) MyoPower Medical Technologies SA (Board Seat) Opsona, Ltd (Board Seat)

 Evolva AG (SIX Swiss Exchange: EVE) Neovacs SA (Alternext Paris: ALNEV) Okairos AG (Acquired by GlaxoSmithKline) Cellerix BV (Merger with Tigenix BV, NYSE Euronext: TIG) Gensight (EURONEXT: SIGHT) Merus Biopharmaceuticals BV (NASDAQ:MRUS)